neetmadann/neetmadann.github.io/README.md

 - **User-first design approach**
 - **Very Useful and Bang on Visuals that drive High Impact Business Decisions**

-I design for human interpretation — not just machine output.

----

 ## 🧭 My Learning Path

 1. **Power BI** — build clean dashboards and reports
 2. **DAX** — write logic that responds to context and goals
 3. **Deneb** — go custom when native visuals aren’t cutting it
 4. **D3.js** — deep customization and full visual control for edge cases (or monetization)

----

 ## 🔗 Quick Links